AVAILABLE 24/7 | FREE CONSULTATION

 Since they were originally enacted, many civil rights and gun advocacy groups alike have regarded these laws as a potential violation of due process rights, not allowing the subject of a protective order the ability to argue their case in court prior to gun confiscation.
 While these orders can protect innocent individuals in very dangerous circumstances, in some cases, subjects of these orders of protection find that the law has been used against them unjustly.

 To defend yourself against these emergency protective orders, you must be able to offer extensive evidence and testimony to prove that you are not a danger and to convince the court that the emergency order was not justified.
-This is when it is critical to have the skilled legal representation of an experienced attorney to represent your interests and your rights to continue owning a firearm.
+This is when it is critical to have the skilled legal representation of an experienced New Jersey attorney to represent your interests and your rights to continue owning a firearm.

-At Lustberg Law Offices, our skilled legal defense team of experienced red flag law attorneys can help determine the best approach to defend you against an ERPO by reviewing the evidence introduced to support the order and offering evidence to refute or counter it.
+At the Lustberg Law Offices, our skilled legal defense team of experienced red flag law attorneys can help determine the best approach to defend you against an ERPO by reviewing the evidence introduced to support the order and offering evidence to refute or counter it.
 Nobody should face this alone without skilled legal assistance.
 Let us help.

-Contact our offices to schedule a free initial consultation.
+Contact our offices to schedule a free initial consultation

-To speak with an experienced defense attorney, call us today at (201) 880-5311.
+If you need to speak to an experienced New Jersey attorney for gun charges, call us today at (201) 880-5311.

 We have years of experience in courts through NJ and NY and a proven track record of success in criminal cases.